Dehayez/hife-game/README.md

 The server handles:
 - Room creation and joining
 - Player position synchronization
-- Projectile sync (firebolts and mortars)
+- Projectile sync (bolts and mortars)
 - Health/damage sync

 **For production deployment on hife.be, see [DEPLOYMENT.md](./DEPLOYMENT.md)**